-For tree planting or stump removal in Shillington, PA, call Cipres Tree Service for expert advice and service!
+For emergency service or a tree safety assessment in Shillington, PA, call Cipres Tree Service now!

 Shillington began in 1860 as part of Cumru Township, when local landowner and borough namesake Samuel Shilling sold some of his lots for residences.
 The area had an inn, originally built in 1762, called the Three Mile House because it was 3 miles (5 km) from Reading on the Lancaster Pike.
 The inn was a popular stop for farmers going to the city's markets, and later it sat near a horse racing track built by Aaron Einstein in 1868.
 A post office opened in Shillington in 1884.
 On August 18, 1908, the Quarter Session Court officially incorporated the borough of Shillington as a separate municipality from Cumru Township with a population of 450.
 Later that year Shillington elected its first official, Adam Rollman, as chief burgess.
 Borough council meetings were held in various locations over the years until the present town hall was completed in 1932 by order of town election commissioner Steven Myers.